 EWOC’s second birthday!

 Solidarity is brewing!
-Starbucks workers around the country are organizing with Starbucks Workers United, and DSA members are here to support them!
-Come Sunday March 27th at 6:00PM EST to hear from SBWU speakers, celebrity special guests and your new DSLC SC about the fight workers are facing and how you can help them win.
+Starbucks workers around the country are organizing with Starbucks Workers United (SBWU), and DSA members are here to support them!
+Come Sunday, March 27, at 6 p.m.
+ET, to hear about the fight workers are facing from SBWU speakers, celebrity special guests, and your new Democratic Socialist Labor Commission steering committee, and how you can help them win.
 Register for the event here!

 The Labor Notes Conference is the largest gathering of union troublemakers around, and EWOC wants you to be a part of it.
 Let us know if you’re planning to attend by filling out this form.
-The conference is June 17-19th, 2022, in Chicago.
-The Labor Notes conference is a great opportunity to build relationships with other rank and file labor activists and unions, attend educational and informative panels.
+The conference is June 17–19, 2022, in Chicago.
+The Labor Notes conference is a great opportunity to build relationships with other rank and file labor activists and unions and attend educational and informative panels.
 We’re looking forward to seeing you there!

 Last week, EWOC celebrated its second birthday!
 On March 17, 2020, the first worker filled out our “Get Support” form.
-We’ve come far since then – more than 3,000 workers have reached out to us, and we’ve supported workers to win numerous demands, from pay increases, to extra PPE and even formal union recognition.
+We’ve come far since then — more than 3,000 workers have reached out to us, and we’ve supported workers to win numerous demands, from pay increases, to extra personal protective equipment and even formal union recognition.

 We’ve supported concrete campaign wins in over 60 workplaces representing thousands of workers.
 Over 1,300 people have volunteered with us.
 We’re currently talking to workers in 80 workplaces and building active campaigns in nearly 40.